Project Overview

 Challenges + Learnings

-✅ Praised by the Creative Director for design clarity, visual balance, and independence
+✅ Praised by the Creative Director for clarity, balance, and autonomy.

 You may also like